-This view provides a closeup of the track, including color coding to show the frequency of the sound; red representing low frequency bass, green representing mid-frequencies and blue representing high-frequency treble sounds.
+This view provides a closeup of the track, including color coding to show the frequency of the sound; red representing low frequency bass sounds, green representing midfrequency sounds and blue representing highfrequency treble sounds.
 You can also switch to a three-band spectrum view by holding the ctrl key and clicking on the waveform.
-Click on the waveform to 'scrub' or make fine adjustments to your position within the track.
-This applies to INT Mode only, and may be useful if you wish to set cue points in your tracks without your turntables or CD players connected.
+Click on the waveform to

+'scrub' or make fine adjustments to your position within the track.
+This applies to INT mode only, and may be useful if you wish to set cue points in your tracks without your turntables or CD players connected.
 The Main Waveform is zoomed around the current position in the track.
-See "Cue Points" on page 18 and "Scratch Live Modes" on page 16.
+See "Cue Points" on page 21 and "Scratch Live Modes" on page 19.

 TIP: Use the + and - keys to zoom in and out.

-TIP: Waveform can be either vertical or horizontal.
-See "Display Modes" on page 15.
+TIP: The waveform can be either vertical or horizontal.
+See "Display Modes" on page 18.